-- At the very beginning, insert an additional column for Mileage.
+- Insert an additional column for Mileage.

 =ROUNDUP(E5/F5,1)

-- Secondly, use the Fill Handle to copy the formula and fill up the table.
+- Use the Fill Handle to copy the formula and fill out the table.
+The Mileage values are shown in the G5:G13 cells.

 As we’ve discussed earlier, a bigger value of mileage is more desirable.
 Fortunately, Excel has the MAX function to determine the largest value from a selected range.